-Rs65.7b allocated for health sector in KP budget 2017-18
+Rs 65.7b allocated for health sector in KP budget 2017-18

-PESHAWAR June 7 (APP): The KP Government has allocated Rs 65.7billion for health sector in the budget 2017-18 showing a 20 percent increase over outgoing fiscal 2016-17.
+PESHAWAR June 7 (APP): The KP Government has allocated Rs65.7billion for health sector in the budget 2017-18 carrying Rs 603billion total outlay showing a 20 percent increase over outgoing fiscal 2016-17.

 The Provincial Finance minister Muzafar Said advocate presented the fifth budget of PTI government in the provincial assembly with Speaker Asad Qaiser in the Chair on Wednesday afternoon.